logto-io/logto/packages/connector-facebook/README.md

 ## Debug sign-in with the test users

-You can use the accounts of the test users and the admin developers to test sign-in with the related app.
+You can use the accounts of the test, developer, and admin users to test sign-in with the related app under both development and live [app modes](https://developers.facebook.com/docs/development/build-and-test/app-modes).

+You can also [take the app live](#take-the-facebook-app-live) directly so that any Facebook user can test sign-in with the app.

-- In the app dashboard page, click the left sidebar -> **Roles** -> **Test Users**.
+- In the app dashboard page, click the sidebar -> **Roles** -> **Test Users**.
 - Click the **Create test users** button to create a testing user while testing.
-- Click the **Options** button of the existing test user, and you will see more manipulations, e.g., "Change name and password".
+- Click the **Options** button of the existing test user, and you will see more operations, e.g., "Change name and password".

 ## Take the Facebook app live

-Only the test, admin, and developer users can sign in with the related app under [development mode](https://developers.facebook.com/docs/development/build-and-test/app-modes#development-mode).
+Usually, only the test, admin, and developer users can sign in with the related app under [development mode](https://developers.facebook.com/docs/development/build-and-test/app-modes#development-mode).

-To enable normal Facebook users sign-in with the app in the production environment, you must switch your Facebook app to **[live mode](https://developers.facebook.com/docs/development/build-and-test/app-modes#live-mode)**.
+To enable normal Facebook users sign-in with the app in the production environment, you maybe need to switch your Facebook app to **[live mode](https://developers.facebook.com/docs/development/build-and-test/app-modes#live-mode)**, depending on the app type. _E.g., The **Business type** app doesn't have the **Live** switch button._

-1. In the Facebook app dashboard page, click the left sidebar -> **Settings** -> **Basic**.
+1. In the Facebook app dashboard page, click the sidebar -> **Settings** -> **Basic**.
-2. Fill out the required **Privacy Policy URL** field on the right column to take the app live.
+2. Fill out the **Privacy Policy URL** and **User data deletion** fields on the panel if required.
 3. Click the **Save changes** button at the bottom right corner.
 4. Click the **Live** switch button on the app top bar.